MicrosoftDocs/bot-docs/articles/azure/azure-bot-service-template-language-understanding.md

 ## Customize the LUIS application model

 When you create a bot using the Language understanding template, Azure Bot Service creates a corresponding LUIS application that is empty (i.e., that always returns `None`).
-To update your LUIS application model so that it is capable of interpreting user input, you must sign-in to <a href="https://www.luis.ai" target="_blank">LUIS</a>, click **My applications**, select the application that the service created for you, and then create intents, specify entities, and train and publish the application.
+To update your LUIS application model so that it is capable of interpreting user input, you must sign-in to <a href="https://www.luis.ai" target="_blank">LUIS</a>, click **My applications**, select the application that the service created for you, and then create intents, specify entities, and train the application.

 > [!NOTE]
 > A bot that is created using the Language understanding template routes messages in the same manner as described for the